Sitefinity/sitefinity-aspnetcore-mvc-widgets/README.md

 Widgets for the Net Core Renderer
 =======

-This repository contains custom the source of the OOB widgets which are part of the [Net Core Renderer project](https://www.progress.com/documentation/sitefinity-cms/overview-renderer).
+This repository contains the source of the OOB widgets which are part of the [Net Core Renderer project](https://www.progress.com/documentation/sitefinity-cms/overview-renderer).

 # Related Repositories